CFS: Cognitive Flexibility Scale

 How is the CFS scored?

-The CFS is scored by reverse-scoring six designated items (7 minus original score), then summing all 12 item responses.
-Total scores range from 12 to 72, with higher scores indicating greater self-reported cognitive flexibility in communication.
-No subscales are calculated; only a single total score is used.
+Reverse-score the four designated items (items 2, 3, 5, and 10; reverse score = 7 minus the original score), then sum all 12 item responses.
+Total scores range from 12 to 72, with higher scores indicating greater self-reported cognitive flexibility.
+No subscales are calculated.

 How reliable is the CFS?